Pole sports

 Poling developed into a fitness activity and sport during the 1990s and 2000s, with national and international pole competitions.
 Poling has become a dance, fitness activity and sport, and continues to evolve.
 The International Pole Sports Federation (IPSF), formed in 2009 by Tim Trautman and Katie Coates, is endeavoring to make poling an Olympic sport.
 The federation has held world championships since 2012, and poling was one of seven sports granted observer status by the Global Association of International Sports Federations (GAISF) in 2017.
 Professional pole-sports leagues have been formed, notably Oksana Grishina's O.G.
 Pole Fitness (which holds its annual championship at Mr. Olympia) and the Pole Championship Series (which holds its annual championship at the Arnold Sports Festival).

-Poling involves technique as well as artistry.
-In a pole competition, each athlete performs a routine to music.
+In a pole competition, each athlete generally performs a routine to music.
 Athletes are judged on their ability to perform complex movements (e.g. spins and strength and flexibility poses), choreography, style, and expressiveness.
 Poles in IPSF pole-sports competitions are brass, 45 mm (1.77 in) in diameter, with 4m (13.12 feet) of usable height.
-In competition, athletes use a static (non-spinning) pole and a spinning pole.
+In competition, athletes regularly use a static (non-spinning) pole and a spinning pole.
 Their skin helps performers grip the slippery poles, and athletes wear clothing which exposes the skin on their shoulders, waist, arms and legs.
 The IPSF requires competitors to cover their pelvis, gluteal muscles and (for women) breasts.
 When using Chinese poles (which differ from IPSF poles), thicker clothing protects the body.